 |

-If this option is selected, you can start tasks in SQLMessenger through the interface table on this data source.
-The SQL statements will look like the following:
+When enabled, this option allows you to trigger tasks in SQLMessenger through the interface table for this data source.
+Example SQL statements are as follows:

 INSERT INTO sqlmessenger_intf